Documentation Index

 Same agents you’ve already built.
 The only difference is what wakes them up.

-Every task follows the same pattern.
-Something triggers the agent, and the agent receives a prompt, just like a chat message.
+Every trigger follows the same pattern.
+Something fires, and the agent receives a prompt, just like a chat message.

 The trigger is either time-based (a schedule you define) or event-based (something happening in one of your apps).
 Either way, the agent gets a prompt and runs.

-A scheduled task runs your agent at a time you choose.
-To create one, go to your agent’s configuration page, open the Tasks section, and click ”+ Task.”
+A scheduled trigger runs your agent at a time you choose.
+To create one, go to your agent’s configuration page, open the Triggers section, and click ”+ Trigger.”
 You set three things:

 - Name: a label so you can find it later